has been added.

 A new player to the club this year he directed the backline to near perfection and lead upfront with some of the biggest hits.
 He was instrumental in carving up opposition backlines, shutting down opposition loose forwards and always making sure the team ran straight.
 The highest scorer for the team (2 points short of 100) and with a pass that had the ability to knock over spectators 10 rows back!

 For the J7 player displaying team player attributes.

 Max improved so much this year and always showed up and gave it his all.
 A lot of the kids go to the same school whereas Max didn't know anyone from his school in the team.
 The boys got a bit clique at times and left him out - despite this Max still turned up and played his heart out for the team.
 Well done Max.

 Awarded to a J7 player showing best future tackling potential.

 From our first practice, Hadleigh showed that he was ready for tackle and had to concentrate hard to get through his final year of ripper.
 He enjoys the physical contact and was never afraid to put his body on the line in the interest of helping his team to make a rip.

 Awarded to the most skillful player across the J7 teams.

 Harry demonstrated his potential week in and week out this season.
 He scored 3 tries or more in every game and his ability to mow down players on defence and get that important rip was second to none!
 Harry is more than ready to step into the tackling realm next year.
 What also stood out about Harry was his teamwork.
 He always shared the ball around and support his team.
 He was also the first to put his hand up to jump onto the opposition side when they were down players.

-Donated by the Farnworth Family for the smallest player with the biggest heart – and shared between one player from each of the J8 teams.
+Donated by the Farnworth Family for the smallest player with the biggest heart.